Securing The Future of Space

 Satellites are the backbone of modern infrastructure, but the rapid expansion of space activities brings new challenges.
 Orbital debris threatens operational satellites, while policy gaps raise concerns about the equitable and sustainable use of space.
 By addressing these challenges, we can protect vital satellite services, enable innovation, and lay the groundwork for a secure and prosperous space economy.
 Through education, collaboration, and actionable insights, this campaign highlights the critical steps needed to safeguard our shared orbital resources.

-Podcast: Everyday Guardians, Episode 2 – Technology and Politics
+Podcast: Everyday Guardians, Episode 4 – Space Habitat for Humanity

 In Everyday Guardians, the podcast series of the Securing the Future of Space campaign, we speak with the people who are helping to build a more resilient, sustainable and secure orbital environment – whether through technology, policy or ethical leadership.
 Securing the Future of Space is underwritten by the American Space Exploration Fund.
-In the second episode, we hear from Dr. Alina Utrata, political theorist and Career Development Research Fellow at St. John's College, Oxford University.
+In the fourth episode, we hear from Marshall Smith, President of Space Solutions at Voyager Technologies.

 This podcast series is underwritten by